Demo

 - A fully offline world map / digital atlas experience (no network required at runtime)

-- A single-file map you can archive, copy, and share easily (
+- A single-file (

 - Offline place-name lookup/search (GeoNames-backed)